Orion-AI-Lab/orion-ai-lab.github.io/content/authors/dimitris-michail/_index.md

   - Adjunct
 ---

-Dimitris Michail is an Associate Professor in the Harokopio University of Athens with expertise in Graph Processing and Machine Learning on Graphs.
+I am an Associate Professor at the Dept. of Informatics & Telematics of Harokopio University of Athens working on algorithms related to graph and data mining.
+Before, I worked as a post-doctoral researcher at the INRIA research institute and the Max-Planck-Institut für Informatik.

+I hold a Ph.D. and an M.Sc. in Computer Science from the Max-Planck-Institut für Informatik and University of Saarland.

+I hold an engineering degree (B.Sc/B.Eng/M.Eng) from the Electrical & Computer Engineering department, Technical University of Crete, Chania, Greece.